Presupernova neutrinos: realistic emissivities from stellar evolution: Introduction

+Until now, the role of $\beta$ processes in \ps\ \ns\ has been discussed only in the basics, in the works of Odrzywolek and Heger \citep{Odrzywolek:2009yl,Odrzywolek:2010zt}.
+There, arguments of nuclear statistical equilibrium or $\alpha$-networks are used to determine isotopic composition.
+In \cite{Odrzywolek:2010zt}, it is explicitly emphasized that both methods are inadequate, and that a full, self-consistent stellar evolution simulation, with a large and accurate nuclear reaction network is ultimately needed.

-In this work we present an updated and more detailed calculation of the \ps\ \ns\ emission.
-We model the \n\ emissivities and spectra by including all the four main \n\ production processes: $\beta$ decay and electron capture, pair annihilation, plasmon decay, and the photoneutrino process.
-These processes are modeled using updated nuclear rate tables \cite{Langanke:2001, Oda:1994} as a supplement to the classic ones by Fuller, Fowler and Newman \cite{Fuller:1980, Fuller:1982, Fuller:1982a, Fuller:1985}.
-The relevant microphysics is then applied to a realistic star using the detailed profiles of temperature, density, and nuclear isotopic composition from the state-of-the-art stellar evolution code MESA (Modules for Experiments in Stellar Astrophysics) \cite{Paxton:2010ig, Paxton:2013jy, Paxton:2015vl}.
+In this work, such rigorous approach is realized for the first time.
+We present a new, comprehensive calculation of the \ps\ \n\ emission, which includes, in addition to the main thermal processes (pair annihilation, plasmon decay, and the photoneutrino process), a detailed treatment of $\beta$ decay and electron capture.
+These processes are modeled using updated nuclear rate tables \citep{Langanke:2001, Oda:1994} as a supplement to the classic ones by Fuller, Fowler and Newman \citep{Fuller:1980,Fuller:1982a, Fuller:1982, Fuller:1985}.
+The relevant microphysics is then applied to a realistic star using the detailed, time-evolving profiles of temperature, density, and nuclear isotopic composition from the state-of-the-art stellar evolution code MESA (Modules for Experiments in Stellar Astrophysics) \citep{Paxton:2010ig, Paxton:2013jy, Paxton:2015vl}.
 We place emphasis on modeling of the \n\ spectrum above a realistic detection threshold of 2 MeV; this requires including certain $\beta$ processes that are subdominant in the total energy budget of the star.